mdmiko/markitdown-win/README.md

+#MarkItDown for Windows

-a suite of portable Windows tools based on the Microsoft MarkItDown library.
+It's a suite of two portable Windows tools based on the Microsoft MarkItDown library.
 It allows you to convert local files (PDF, DOCX, XLSX, images, audio) and web content (generic URLs and YouTube transcripts) into clean, optimized Markdown files—without requiring a Python installation on the host system.

 Key features
 CLI Engine (markitdown-cli.exe): A powerful command-line tool supporting both local file paths and web URLs.